revans011/database-of-combined-slave-trade-voyages/readme.md

 ## What we have done

-The [SlaveVoyages.org](https://www.slavevoyages.org) website allows users to download the Trans-Atlantic and Intra-American databases seperately.
+The [SlaveVoyages.org](https://www.slavevoyages.org) website allows users to download the Trans-Atlantic and Intra-American databases separately.
 The R code in this repo:

 1. Combines the datasets into one, with a grouping variable called _intra_or_trans_ to distinguish the two original datasets.